cwbaker/forge/README.md

 - Call global functions for each command (`command`) passed on the command line to carry out the desired build actions (e.g. `clean`, `default`, etc).

-*Sweet Build* returns the number of errors that occured on exit.
-This maps to the standard practice of returning 0 to indicate success and non-zero to indicate failure.

 ## Contributions

 All contributions and feedback are welcomed.
 Please use the Github issue tracker and/or open a pull request.
 Thanks!